You found our list of the best outdoor team building activities for adults.

 For similar ideas, check out this guide to virtual talent shows.

 23. Outdoor Concerts

-Outdoor concerts are one of the best group outdoor activities for adults.
+Outdoor concerts are one of the best group outdoor activities for groups.
 You and your team can meetup at a local outside show and rock out together.
 Often, cities host free outdoor shows featuring local artists during summer months.
 However if you have the budget or your team is willing to self-fund the excursion, then you can meet up in the lawn section of a touring artist as well.
 Or, you can host your own company concert and either hire performers or book bands made up of employees to play.

 24. Double Dare